hiddify/hiddify-relay/README.md

 - The message `Inbound added and tunnel started` will be displayed.

 `2.
 Check Xray Service Status`
-After selecting option `2`, the ports used in the tunnel and the status of the tunnel will be displayed to you.
+After selecting option `2`, the ports used in the tunnel and the status of the tunnel will be displayed on the screen.

 `3.
 Add another inbound`
 - You can use option `3` in the Dokodemo-door tunnel menu to create another inbound connection and connect your relay server to several external servers.